As a coffee enthusiast, you know the importance of brewing methods in creating that perfect cup.

 First, grind the coffee beans to medium-fine or medium-coarse size based on personal preferences.

-Then place the filter in the dripper on top of the carafe and add the desired amount of coffee grounds.
+Then, place the filter in the dripper on the carafe and add the desired amount of coffee grounds.

 Next, heat water between 195-205 degrees Fahrenheit and wet the ground coffee with just enough water to cover it for about 30 seconds to allow time for blooming.